OpenGamma/OG-Platform/docs/engine/Caching.rst

 ``CallableMethod``
 ------------------
-TODO ExecutingMethodsThreadLocal
+The ``CallableMethod`` class is an executable task that invokes the cacheable method on the underlying function.
+It is invoked by the cache to calculate a value if there isn't one in the cache.

+Before it invokes the method it pushes the method invocation key onto a thread local stack in the class ``ExecutingMethodsThreadLocal``.
+When the method returns the key is popped off the stack.
+Therefore the stack contains the keys of all cacheable methods currently executing.

+This information is used by the cache invalidation mechanism.
+When a piece of external data is requested (e.g. market data or configuration) the cache invalidator associates the ID of the data with the keys of the executing methods.
+The assumption is that the data potentially affects the return values the methods.

+When a piece of external data changes (e.g. live market data ticks or a user edits some configuration) the engine can find the keys for all cached values calculated from the data and invalidate the cache entries.

 ``MethodInvocationKey``
 -----------------------
 This is the type used as the cache key.
 It contains all the data about a method call:

 * The function instance that is the underlying receiver of the call
 * The method that was invoked (an instance of ``java.lang.reflect.Method``)
 * The method arguments

 Two keys are considered equal if:

 * Their methods are equal
 * Their arguments are equal according to ``Arrays.deepEquals()``
 * Their receivers are the same object.
 This uses reference equality, not logical equality

 The final point is vital to understand and has important implications for the design of the whole engine.